Essential Minerals for Health and Well-Being

 6. Boron, 3 to 10 mg, daily

 Boron is the trace mineral the modern diet has most quietly lost.
 It supports cell membrane integrity, regulates inflammation, amplifies the action of vitamin D and magnesium, and of bone and soft tissuefootnoteThe boron content of food has declined with industrial agriculture; supplementation at 3-10 mg/day shows benefits across multiple endpoints from bone density to cognitive performance in the Pizzorno 2015 review..
+It is also, and almost no one says this out loud, one of the most direct dietary levers on testosterone the body has.

 7. Sulfur, MSM or DMSO, daily